 Not even the families of workers at the Reynolds plant were safe from the hazards of asbestos, thanks to what is known as “take-home” exposure.
 After spending long days in the asbestos-contaminated environment, workers would return home with asbestos fibers clinging to their clothing, hair, shoes, and skin.
 When they showered or washed their clothes, these asbestos fibers were released into the house, and gradually built up over time.
 This placed these workers’ families at risk, and has resulted in many cases of mesothelioma in victims who may never have even set foot on a hazardous worksite.

 Asbestos is the only known cause of mesothelioma.
 It was used in products that were sold without warnings or safety instructions, even though the asbestos manufacturers knew that it was a hazardous substance.
 People suffering from mesothelioma are victims of the asbestos industry – an industry that acted with an irresponsible disregard for the health and safety of the public.

-Belluck & Fox understands mesothelioma.
+Belluck & Fox, LLP understands mesothelioma.
 Our asbestos attorneys will take extra care to address your specific needs, including in-home meetings.
 We will handle all the work on your case ourselves, and will not refer you to another law firm.
-Our offices can be reached at 1-877-637-6843 or through our online contact form.
+You can visit our New York office and can be reached at 1-518-621-2699 or through our online contact form.